-While the football we’re familiar with sees clubs and players strive for domestic and international acclaim and success, grassroots football is the same game at a local level.
-Local amateur teams are made up of mates who go to the same pubs, clubs run by parents and supported by volunteers.
+While the football we’re familiar with sees clubs and players strive for domestic and international acclaim, grassroots football is the same game at a local level.
+Amateur teams are made up of mates who go to the same pubs and clubs, run by parents, and supported by volunteers.

 With the clubs being amateur set-ups (no one receives a wage for working at/playing for the club), those attached to grassroots football do it for one reason – their love of the game.

 The world of grassroots football is an incredible one, with wonderful highs, bitter lows, and somewhere you can make friends for life.
 Every team has a story to tell.

 Grassroots football is open to everyone, so to get started you need to think about what you want to do – play, coach, referee, get your child involved or meet like-minded football fans…

 Start playing grassroots football or get your child playing football

 If you’re looking to get involved in playing grassroots football, the FA’s Find Football website can help you find a club near you.
 Simply input your or your child’s details, including age, location, and availability, and the website will help you find clubs in your area.